 This information is for use only after you have had surgery.
 We are sending it now so you can have your kitchen stocked with the essentials when you get home.
 This information is not to be used for your pre-op diet meals.
 Protein (Meat, Poultry, Fish & Eggs) Buy lean meats, fresh or frozen.
 Eggs, egg whites, or Egg Beaters.
 Chicken (ground).
 Turkey (ground).
 Fish, white fish, salmon, halibut, pollack.
 Tuna, crab, scallops.
 Beef (ground).
 Pork (ground)

-You should have two or three protein shakes daily and all the salads (with fat free dressing), NON-starchy vegetables (e.g. carrots, celery, zucchini, broccoli, cauliflower, radishes, onions), and approved soups (e.g. tomato basil, sacred heart, egg roll) that you want.
+You should have two or three protein shakes daily and all the salads (with homemade dressing, not store bought), NON-starchy vegetables (e.g. carrots, celery, zucchini, broccoli, cauliflower, radishes, onions), and approved soups (e.g. tomato basil, sacred heart, egg roll) that you want.